TorqueDog/RangeRoverTweaks/README.md

 Since about 2002, Land Rovers have gotten increasingly more complex.
 More modules for more things, more ways to control how the vehicle behaves, how equipment is enabled/disabled, and so on.
 The L405 Range Rover is a great example of how just a bit of software tweaking can add a good deal of customization and features.

 This repo focuses mainly on **2013-2016.5 L405 Range Rover**, and occasionally will mention things of value to **2006-2009 L320 Range Rover Sport**.
 Some of the L405 stuff may apply to L494 Range Rover Sport, but I can't confirm it.
 Feel free to reach out if any of it does and I'll make a note of it here.
+This repository is a combination of stuff I figured out on my own, stuff found in GAP's documentation, and on various Range Rover forums and groups, such as [RangeRovers.net](https://www.rangerovers.net/forums/range-rover-mark-iv-l405.24/).

 <br />
 <hr>